 Designate your workout space

 “Allocate a particular area for exercising.
 It could be a full home gym or just a corner of your living room or bedroom where you can fit an exercise mat and your gear.
-This will save your time and prevent distractions.
+This will save you time and prevent distractions.
 Even if you don’t have any particular exercise gear, you can use various everyday household items or your own body weight.
-When you are into meditation and relaxation. it would be great to have a personal space all set with mat and yoga stuff – as an example, you may find cork yoga mat for sale online.”
+When you are into meditation and relaxation, know that it is important to know assisted stretching health benefits and it would be great to have a personal space all set with mat and yoga stuff – as an example, you may find a cork yoga mat for sale online.”

 Set up your plan and goals